anywhichway/joqular/README.md

 # joqular

+NOTE: Version 2.0 of JOQULAR was about to be released November 15th, 2015 when it was announced Object.observe is being dropped from the ECMA standards track.
+This will require re-working certain portions of JOQULAR.
+Hence, there will be a delay.
+However, it is recommended you not start using this version for anything other than exploratory investigation.
+The new version of JOQULAR has the following:

+1) A far cleaner code-base
+2) A more modular code-base
+3) Supports schema based validation on a continuous basis per property change or a per Object invocation
+4) Supports both client and server storage with synchronization

 JavaScript Object Query Language Representation - Funny, it's mostly JSON.

 - Serializable pattern and SQL like object matching for JavaScript, including joins!